 This Evolve Formulas product was approved for sale in California on April 8, 2019 and the first shipment sold to the Shangri La Care Centre in Ojai, California, sold out in just five days.
 “We have been test marketing our product in California for only a few weeks, and at a limited number of stores, so we’re very gratified to see the great response to this new product,” said NanoSphere Director of Sales Richard Pipp.
 “We now look forward to expanding our product launch throughout California.”

-NanoSphere is a biotechnology firm that has patented the use of phospholipid-encapsulated nanoparticles - known as ‘nanospheres’ - to deliver medicines, cosmeceuticals, nutraceuticals and cannabinoids through the skin or mucosal membrane.
-The Company produces its cannabis products under the Evolve Formulas brand, and has partnered with The Vertical Companies; one of California’s premiere producers and distributors of cannabis products.

-NanoSphere has also signed sales and distribution agreements in Colorado, Oregon, Oklahoma, Canada and Mexico, and is negotiating further license agreements in several countries and US states.
+NanoSphere has also signed sales and distribution agreements in Colorado, Oregon, Canada and Mexico, and is negotiating further license agreements in several countries and US states.
 Distribution inquiries can be sent to David Sutton, dsutton@nanospherehealth.com, or Richard Pipp, rpipp@nanospherehealth.com.

 On behalf of the Board